La buona novella: "Il ritorno di Giuseppe"

-Eight years after his departure, Joseph is shown is on his way back home on a donkey, crossing the desert just as the first stars appear in the sunset sky.
+Four years after his departure, Joseph is shown on his way back home on a donkey, crossing the desert just as the first stars appear in the sunset sky.
 As he draws closer to Jerusalem, he takes out a wooden doll he made for Mary, thinking how she missed playing and toys in her early childhood.
 Upon his arrival, he is greeted by a crying Mary, who he sees is pregnant with a child.
 As explanation, she tells her husband about a strange dream she had had.